AllAboutAI-YT/mcpgame/README.md

 ## Interactive Elements

+### Outdoor Environment
+- Explore the terrain with trees and garden beds
+- Follow the path to the house entrance
+- Press ENTER when near the door to enter/exit the house

 ### TV System
 - Approach the TV and press ENTER to access the remote control
 - Generate images that will display on the TV screen